intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

      10.5pt;font-family:"Helvetica",sans-serif;mso-fareast-font-family:"Times New Roman";
      color:black'><span style='mso-spacerun:yes'>&nbsp;</span>Note also that
-     only the <span class=SpellE>Acetal</span> version of the base plate have flexible 갾suspensions갿 for the casters.<span
+     only the <span class=SpellE>Acetal</span> version of the base plate have flexible 혖gsuspensions혖h for the casters.<span
      style='mso-spacerun:yes'>&nbsp; </span>If cut in Acrylic these have proven to break too easily.<span style='mso-spacerun:yes'>&nbsp;&nbsp; </span></span></b><span
      style='font-size:10.5pt;font-family:"Helvetica",sans-serif;mso-fareast-font-family: